Jinyi-Liu/BZAN645/Final/README.md

 Also, there might be some other ways to use the embeddings of the categorical features.
 For example, we can use the embeddings as the only input of a neural network to predict the adoption speed directly.
 This may be a good way to use the embeddings of the categorical features and avoid the problem of combining the embeddings and the continuous features.

+## Code
 The code is in https://github.com/Jinyi-Liu/BZAN645/tree/main/Final.
+### How to run the code
+1. Run nn.ipynb to get the embeddings of the categorical features.
+2. Run final.ipynb to get the prediction result of the XGBoost model with the embeddings of the categorical features.